About the Board

 Our core values are: openness, relevance, inclusion, impact, and collaboration.

-- We seek to serve the best interests of all alumni and Yale rather than representing any one constituency or network.
+- We seek to serve the best interests of all alumni and Yale rather than representing any one constituency, network, or interest group.

 - We manage our technology when in meetings to maximize our own participation and minimize activities that could distract from board business and our interactions.

 - We are committed to incorporating the values of diversity, equity, and inclusion in all that we do, and we work to challenge the biases we encounter and promote a diverse body of leaders from among our alumni.

 - We take responsibility for learning about DEI to advance our understanding and enhance our ability to engage an increasingly diverse alumni community.

 - We welcome new ideas from all corners of the alumni community and encourage open dialogue about how to incorporate new initiatives in the context of current priorities and resource constraints.
 We promote use of the Guidelines for Volunteer-Led Events, Initiatives & Programs.

 - We honor the confidentiality of sensitive or private information to which we may have access as a result of our Board work, whether it pertains to each other, other alumni, YAA staff or University matters.